m-alex17/HybridAnalysis/README.md

 Index Terms—Static Analysis, Energy Testing, Android

 ## Questions
-If you have any question, please contact the authors.
+If you have any question, please contact the author.